BioTurboNick/SimpleANOVA.jl/README.md

 This is a basic attempt to get a simple ANOVA implementation for Julia that works with data directly - no linear models.

-The goal is to allow one function do do as much for you as possible, automatically choosing the right calculations.
+The goal is to allow one function to do as much for you as possible, automatically choosing the right calculations.

 It uses multidimensional arrays to interpret the structure of the data.
 Replicates should either be indexed along the first dimension or contained in a vector, with Factor A and Factor B the next available indices.